Aditharavind/Mini-Project/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the Adith License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any sections to better fit your project details or style!